mallendeo/yt2m4a/README.md

 # yt2m4a
-Get m4a audio from a YouTube video mp4 container
+Get m4a audio from a YouTube video mp4 container.

-Only tested in OSX
+Only tested in OSX.

 ## Requirements
   - FFmpeg with aac support